lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 Customizing
 -----------
 To Congifure Okular press :kbd:`Control + Shift + ,` or :menuselection:`Setttings --> Configure Okular`.
 The :guilabel:`General` tab has settings for files and how to display things.
 To use smooth scrolling check the :guilabel:`Use smooth scrolling` checkbox.
+To hide scrollbars on Okular uncheck the :guilabel:`Show scrollbars` checkbox.
+To have clicking on thumbnails of a page link to that page check the :guilabel:`Link the thumbnails with the page` checkbox.
 To have tabs for opening new files check the :guilabel:`Open new files in tabs`. checkbox.